-Participating Preference Shares Non-Participating Preference Shares a) In addition to a fixed dividend, the holders of these Shares have the right to participate in the surplus profits, if any, after the Equity Shareholders have been dividend at a stipulated rate. every year, without any additional rights b) In the event of winding-up of the Company, the holders have the right to receive a predetermined proportion of surplus, after the Equity Shareholders have been paid off towards their Capital.
+Participating Preference Shares Non-Participating Preference Shares a) In addition to a fixed dividend, the holders of these Shares have the right to participate in the surplus profits, if any, after the Equity Shareholders have been dividend at a stipulated rate.
+Here, only a fixed rate of dividend is paid every year, without any additional rights in surplus profits. b) In the event of winding-up of the Company, the holders have the right to receive a predetermined proportion of surplus, after the Equity Shareholders have been paid off towards their Capital.
 In case of winding-up of the Company, the holders of these Shares are not entitled to any additional rights in the surplus on winding-up.